ca-ros/DataSciencePortfolio/Bike-trips-in-Chicago/docs/data_wrangling.md

 <h2 align = "center">Introduction</h2>

 This documentation is about the data wrangling process of the data set used in this project owned by [Divvy bikes](https://divvybikes.com).
-This project utilized different data wrangling processes such as collecting, combining, cleaning, validating, removing unnecessary data, and adding missing data.
+Performed data wrangling processes such as collecting, combining, cleaning, validating, removing unnecessary data, and adding missing data to prepare the data for the analysis.

 ### Tools used in this project